system-transparency/stprov/docs/stprov-system.md

 The above figure provides an overview of the provisioning flow.
 In more detail:

   1. The operator first gains access to the platform's console where the stprov program is available.
-See "how to make stprov run" as well as the the introductory figure for an overview of the intended setting.
+See how to make stprov run as well as the introductory figure for an overview of the intended setting.
   2. A static or a dynamic network configuration is then applied based on relevant options such as IP address, default gateway, and hostname.
 If